HDPE Pipe Loading Chart & Capacity Guide (Australia)

 -

-Load Check: A comprehensive load check must be performed before departure and regularly throughout the journey to ensure straps maintain tension and the load remains secure.
+Load Check: A complete load check must be done before leaving and regularly during the trip.
+This ensures the straps stay tight and the load is secure.

-Whether you’re a transport manager, a driver, or a project supervisor, our guide is an indispensable tool for ensuring that every load is compliant, secure, and ready for a successful delivery.
+No matter if you are a transport manager, driver, or project supervisor, our guide is a must-have tool.
+It helps make sure every load is compliant, secure, and ready for a successful delivery.

 Why Choose Acu-Tech for Your HDPE Pipe Needs?

 Choosing Acu-Tech means choosing quality, reliability, and customised solutions tailored to your specific needs.
-With 25 years of poly pipe manufacturing experience, we provide products that meet the highest Australian standards, backed by technical support, training, and resources like this essential loading guide.
-Get in touch.
+With 25 years of making poly pipes, we offer products that meet top Australian standards.
+We also provide technical support, training, and resources like this important loading guide.

 Rated 4.8 / 5 based on 24 reviews